yuzzfeng/hugo-theme-console/content/news/2024_DAAD_PPP/index.md

 +++
-title = "🎯 Funding received from DAAD PPP with University of Glasgow" date = "2024-12-12"
+title = "🎯 Funding received from DAAD PPP in collaboration with the University of Glasgow" date = "2024-12-12"
 +++

-A real-world data-driven simulator for interaction-aware autonomous driving benchmarking, funded by DAAD Programmes for Project-Related Personal Exchange (PPP) with Scotland.
+A real-world data-driven simulator for interaction-aware autonomous driving benchmarking

 <!--more-->

+funded by DAAD Programmes for Project-Related Personal Exchange (PPP) with Scotland.

+PI: Dr. Yu Feng, Dr. Jianglin Lan

 ### Abstract